tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 ## How fast versus how much

-As you can see in the pseudocode, you do \mu iterations of GRPO.
-Each iterations involves computing the gradient (equation 21) and then updating the weights.
+As you can see in the pseudocode, you do $\mu$ iterations of GRPO.
+Each iteration involves computing the gradient (equation 21) and making small updates to the weights in the direction of the gradient, and repeating until each token probability of the preferred sequence has increased the amount that you have intended to increase.

 There are two different scaling knobs in GRPO - how fast to increase and how much to increase.
 How fast to increase affects the gradient calculation.
-How much to increase affects when do you stop computing the gradients.
+How much to increase affects when you stop making the small updates to the weights.

 These terms in the objective function affect how fast to increase:
 - **G term**: The $\frac{1}{G}\sum_{i=1}^G$ - the gradient coefficient is inversely proportional to the number of rollouts.
 - **O term**: The $\frac{1}{\vert o_i \vert}$ - the gradient coefficient is inversely proportional to the length of the rollout.
-- **Size of advantage** \hat{A}: The gradient coefficient is proportional to the size of the advantage.
+- **Size of advantage** $\hat{A}$: The gradient coefficient is proportional to the size of the advantage.
-- **reference model** \pi_{ref}: This has a small influenece on the gradient coefficient.
+- **reference model** $\pi_{ref}$: This has a small influence on the gradient coefficient.

 These terms in the objective function affect how much to increase:
-- **Advantage sign** \sign{\hat{A}}: Whether the advantage is positive (increase probability) or negative (decrease probability)
+- **Advantage sign** $\text{sign}(\hat{A})$: Whether the advantage is positive (increase probability) or negative (decrease probability)
-- **epsilon** \epsilson: This affects until when do we reward an increase or decrease in probability
+- **epsilon** $\epsilon$: This affects until when we reward an increase or decrease in probability
-- **reference model** $\pi_{ref}$: In rare scenarios, this affects whether do the ideal probability is at the clip boundaries.
+- **reference model** $\pi_{ref}$: In rare scenarios, this affects whether the ideal probability is at the clip boundaries.

 If we have only one GRPO iteration ($\mu = 1$), then how much to increase does not matter.
 You do one round of backpropagation.
 The clip function is irrelevant.